GuyYelll/iPRSIM_2025/README.md

 # iPRSIM_2025
-iPRSIM Abroad Research Project : Sustainability in German Media &amp; Public Perception
+iPRSIM Abroad Research Project Summer 2025 : Sustainability in German Media &amp; Public Perception

 This project explores how sustainability is framed in German-language media and how that framing compares to public perceptions captured through in-person surveys at the University of Freiburg.